National Psoriasis Foundation

-The National Psoriasis Foundation (NPF) is the world's largest nonprofit organization serving people with psoriasis and psoriatic arthritis.
+The National Psoriasis Foundation (NPF) is one of the world's largest nonprofit organization serving people with psoriasis and psoriatic arthritis.
 The NPF provides information and services to help people manage their condition while supporting research to find a cure.
 In addition to serving more than 3 million people annually through patient and professional health education and advocacy initiatives, the NPF has funded more than $10 million in psoriatic disease research grants and fellowships.

 About the organization

 The National Psoriasis Foundation (NPF) focuses on improving the health of people with psoriasis and psoriatic arthritis.
-Through the organization's work to increase research, improve access to care, and expand knowledge of psoriatic disease, the NPF aims to:
+Through the organization's work to increase research, improve access to care, and expand knowledge of the psoriatic disease, the NPF aims to: